 This point and Liver 3 affect the head strongly, more than other points.
-Hence it is good at treating, when a syndrome concurs:
+This means that it is good at treating, when the syndrome concurs:

-I think of this point as being useful where there is too much Liver Fire or Liver Yang energy, leading to outbursts of anger, or ongoing irritability and feelings of frustration, even resentment.
+I think of this point when there is too much Liver Fire or Liver Yang energy.
+For instance, this usually leads to outbursts of anger, or ongoing irritability and feelings of frustration, even resentment.